 Bond prices are impacted by movements in interest rates, where their value may go down if interest rates rise and vice versa, and the credit-worthiness of the issuer, along with the bond’s maturity date.

 Seek advice if you’re unsure

 Are you considering investing or have you recently started investing?
 If so, we’d be interested in hearing from you.
-You can get in touch via [email protected] or post on the Rest Less Community forum.
+You can join the discussion on the Money section of the Community forum or leave a comment below.